canjs/canjs/guides/getting-started-tutorial/data-models-and-fixtures.md

   </form>
 ```

-…and replace it with this new one:
+and replace it with this new one:

 ```
   <form class="form">